Modern Toilet Restaurant

 Modern Toilet Restaurant (便所主題餐廳 (Biànsuǒ Zhǔtí Cāntīng)) is a toilet-themed restaurant chain, with two branches in Taiwan.

 Description

 The Modern Toilet Restaurant three-story restaurant that occupies 2800 sqft is based on items from a toilet room or a bathroom.
 The checkered tile covered walls are adorned with showerheads, while plungers hang from the ceiling along with feces-shaped lights.
-The chairs are actual toilets (not operable), dishes are served on plastic miniature toilet bowls, and drinks are offered in miniature urinals.
+The chairs are actual toilets (not operable), dishes are served on plastic miniature toilet bowls, and drinks are presented in miniature urinals.
 Owner Wang Tzi-Wei opened Modern Toilet after the success of his ice cream shop that sold swirls of ice cream served in mini toilets.
 It is not unusual for Taiwan to host restaurants with odd themes; Taiwan also has eating locales that resemble jailhouses and hospitals.